 A client of mine has learned how to envision her narcissistic ex as an extremely unpleasant and wilful toddler.
-So she talks to him firmly and calmly as she would to an annoying child.
+So she talks to him as firmly and calmly as she would to somebody else’s annoying child.

 I wish I could say that he has meekly fallen into line.
 The reality is not quite like that.
 What happens is that each time she deals with some unnecessary difficulties that he creates, his power over her is diminished.
 He senses that and will pick another topic to fight her on … even while giving ground.

 For now, he keeps fighting rear guard actions because he cannot bear to admit to himself that he is losing.
 However, every time that it happens, his power over her reduces still further.

 This solution is not perfect, admittedly – but there can be no perfect solutions with a narcissist.
 Still, it is helping her to build her confidence, daily.
 Plus, because she no longer feels so intimidated by her ex, she is learning how to manage him so as to get to her desired outcome at least some of the time.
 For 4 months, that is a lot of progress and it is ongoing.